How Men Should Dress on the Golf Course: Looking Sharp Without Trying Too Hard

 Final Thought

-Golf course style doesn’t have to be complicated.
-It’s about balance — clothes that look good, feel good, and let you focus on your game.
+Golf style doesn’t have to be complicated.
+The key is balance: clothes that move with you, feel good, and let your confidence shine through.

 Brandi’s advice: Keep it classic.
 Invest in good polos and light stretch chinos.
 Layer smartly.
 And bring confidence to the course — that’s the real style win.